nunzinopizza/VisualBasicDevRep/README.md

 # VisualBasicDevRep
-Please to keep development code for visual basic.
+A place to develop code for visual basic.